-Education is a core mission of Choralis, and this commitment is reflected in the breadth of our education programs.
-We support the future of choral music with programs for young singers from age 5 through high school, as well as programs for young adults pursuing careers as soloists and conductors.
-Choralis also regularly offers workshops and other programs that give community members the opportunity to sing and learn about choral masterworks as well as contemporary choral music works.
+Education is a core mission of Choralis, and this commitment is reflected in the breadth of our education and professional development programs.
+We support the future of choral music with programs for high school singers and for young adults pursuing careers as soloists and conductors.
+Choralis also regularly offers sing-alongs and workshops that give community members the opportunity to sing and learn about choral masterworks as well as contemporary choral music works.

 High School Singing Scholars Program

 The High School Singing Scholars (HSSS) Program is a hallmark of Choralis and the most comprehensive program for high school singers offered by any Washington, DC-area chorus.
-Each year we accept 12 talented high school singers (generally three per voice part) who then perform as full members of Choralis for the entire season.
-The scholars also spend dedicated time with members of the artistic team to provide further learning opportunities.
+Each year we accept 12-16 talented high school singers who then participate and perform as full members of Choralis for the entire season.
+The scholars also spend dedicated time with members of the artistic team to provide further learning opportunities and mentoring.
 All scholars receive a full waiver of Choralis dues.
-In addition, two exceptional singers will be selected as the Brimberry Scholar and the J. Reilly Lewis Scholar, and receive additional benefits.
-Students interested in participating in the HSSS program should send an email to: firstname.lastname@example.org.
+In addition, two exceptional singers are selected as the Brimberry Scholar and the J. Reilly Lewis Scholar, and receive additional benefits.
+Students interested in participating in the HSSS program should send an email to: email@example.com.

 Young Artists Competition

 Each year Choralis extends a Conducting Fellowship to a young conductor who is interested in gaining podium experience with choral groups.
-The Conducting Fellow gains skills and experience by leading rehearsal warm-ups and preparing and directing at least one piece at the annual Christmas concerts.
+The Conducting Fellow gains skills and experience by leading rehearsal warm-ups and preparing and directing Choralis and Echos in at least one piece at a concert.
 The Conducting Fellow also sings as a member of Choralis to gain the further benefit of observing Maestra Kuhrmann’s conducting techniques.
-A modest honorarium is provided to the Conducting Fellow.
-More information about the Conducting Fellowship can be obtained by emailing: email@example.com.
+A modest stipend is provided to defray any expenses associated with the Conducting Fellowship.
+More information about the Conducting Fellowship can be obtained by emailing: firstname.lastname@example.org.

 Workshops and Festivals

 Choralis regularly programs workshops, singing days, or festivals that are open to the community.
-One example is the “Come and Sing with Bob Chilcott” days we have sponsored in each of the past two years.
+One example is the “Come and Sing with Bob Chilcott” days we have sponsored in recent years.
 In these workshops, Mr. Chilcott has led attendees in singing his newest and most popular compositions for Oxford University Press, and discussed his work as one of the most popular current composers of choral music in the world.
-In the 2015 “Come and Sing”, Mr. Chilcott was joined by British composers Cecilia McDowall and Francis Pott, and all participated in a “Composer Q&A” session as part of the day.
-In the 2016 “Come and Sing,” Mr. Chilcott and Maestra Kuhrmann also conducted a master class on conducting, with four developing conductors leading portions of the singing for the day.
+In a 2015 “Come and Sing”, Mr. Chilcott was joined by British composers Cecilia McDowall and Francis Pott, and all participated in a “Composer Q&A” session as part of the day.
+In a 2016 “Come and Sing,” Mr. Chilcott and Maestra Kuhrmann also conducted a master class on conducting, with four developing conductors leading portions of the singing for the day.